Walker Tavern Historic Site Visitor Information

 Please allow one to two hours to tour Walker Tavern Historic Site—more, if you are shopping at the Farmers Market or taking in a Walker Wheels vintage "base ball" game.
 The tavern includes an 1840s parlor, barroom, dining room and kitchen; the barn offers surveying and stagecoach exhibits.

 See a map of the Walker Tavern Historic Site.

 Pets: Pets accompanied by and under the control of their human friends are welcomed on the grounds of this site.
 Pets may not enter any building.
 For further information, please refer to the DNR web page, Pets in State Park Campgrounds.

 Designated parking is available.
-The Hewitt House Visitor Center is accessible to people who have a mobility impairment.
-Upon arrival, these visitors must arrange with staff for permission to drive to the top of the steep-grade hill where the tavern and barn are located.
-These two buildings offer accessibility on the ground floor only.
+The Hewitt House Visitor Center is an accessible facility.
+Upon arrival, visitors may request permission from staff to drive to the top of the steep-grade hill where the tavern and barn are located.
+The tavern and barn offer accessibility on the ground floor only.
 Accessible restrooms can be found both inside the Hewitt House Visitor Center and outdoors when buildings are closed.

 Find out about college internship opportunities that may be available at this historic site.